 This directory (when present) contains geometry data files containing geometry data and their detached labels.
 Separate geometry files are generated for the millimeter continuum, submillimeter continuum, and spectroscopic data.
-When geometry files are in a Data Set, there is a one-to-one correspondence between science data files and geometry data files, and the time tags of science data records and geometry data records.
+When geometry files are in a Data Set, there is a one-to-one correspondence between science data files and geometry data files, and all time tags within science data records are found in geometry data records.
+(Note that continuum data records contain more than one time tag-see Section 2.3.2-and geometry calculations are provided for each time tag, so there are more continuum geometry records than continuum data records.)